eigmax/Ziren/README.md

 **MIPS32r2 has a more established ecosystem**

-* All instructions in MIPS32r2, as a whole, have been very mature and widely used for more than 20 years.
-There will be no compatibility issues between ISA modules.
-And there will be no turmoil caused by manufacturer disputes.
+* All instructions in MIPS32r2, as a whole, are very mature and widely used for more than 20 years.
+There will be no compatibility issues between ISA modules, and there will be no turmoil caused by manufacturer disputes.
-* MIPS has been successfully applied to Optimism's Fraud Proof VM
+* MIPS has been successfully applied to Optimism's Fraud Proof VM.

 ## Acknowledgements
-The zkMIPS draws inspiration from the following projects, which represents the cutting-edge zero-knowledge proof systems.
+zkMIPS draws inspiration from the following projects, which represents the cutting-edge zero-knowledge proof systems.
 - [Plonky3](https://github.com/Plonky3/Plonky3): zkMIPS proving backend is based on Plonky3.
 - [SP1](https://github.com/succinctlabs/sp1): zkMIPS circuit builder, recursion compiler, and precompiles originate from SP1.